Hosting COM Servers with an MCP Server

 Security

-A core challenge of course is security, as the LLM can basically instantiate any COM server, this means it can open a Shell.Application or FileSystemObject and perform dangerous operations.
-As a basic mitigation I added an Allow List for CLSIDs and ProgIDs, where the MCP server will refuse to instantiate and host only allow listed COM objects.
-This can be expanded to include specific interfaces/methods as well.
+As a basic mitigation there is an Allow List for CLSIDs and ProgIDs, and the MCP server will instantiate allow listed COM objects.
+This could be expanded to include specific interfaces/methods as well.
 Overall, like with a lot of MCP servers, it’s risky business.

-The Result
+The Result - Automating Excel

 basic interaction com-mcp-server

-Advanced Agent-Driven Windows and Office Automation
+AI-Driven Windows and Office Automation

-Offensive Security!
+Offensive Security

 Conclusion

-It’s always a good idea to implement and use new tech to learn about the risks from first principle, so I always encourage people asking for advice to not just try to break things, but also actually go and build things from scratch.
+It’s always a good idea to implement and use new tech to learn about the risks from first principle.
+So, I always encourage people asking for advice to not just try to break things, but also actually go and build things from scratch.
 As that helps with brainstorming and gathering ideas for how someone might abuse certain parts, and generally just to see what pitfalls and security bugs might easily get introduced.

 Happy hacking.